Hi, I’m Lexie, and I work for ExpressVPN’s security team.

 Hoping for a resolution,

 Thank you for writing to me.
 This is very a strange case that you are experiencing.
 I have to assume when you say “hacked,” that either someone is accessing your online accounts, your data is being stolen, or your computer has become unusable.

 As such, I’d recommend the following things:

 Step 1: Go to the Apple shop and ask them to revert your computer back to its original state (reinstall Mac OS X).
 This will remove all viruses or malware that might be on your system.

-Step 2: Set a good password on your computer and don’t tell anyone what it is.
+Step 2: Set a good password on your computer and don’t tell anyone what it is (Tip: use our random password generator to create a secure password).
 Also, don’t write it down!